Facet joint hypertrophy

 If you have been diagnosed with this condition, your physician may suggest an open spine facet joint surgery to help relieve your symptoms.
 Spinal fusion is one possible procedure.
 This involves a bone graft or implants used to strengthen two or more vertebrae in an attempt to relieve impingement and stop the pain.
 You may also consider a laminectomy, which is a procedure that removes obstructing bone mass in an effort to widen nerve passageways, so that neural compression is lessened.

 Alternatives to traditional open spine procedures do exist.
 Technology has made it possible for people to find relief from the pain of facet joint hypertrophy without having to go through the trauma of an invasive surgery.
-In one such procedure, an endoscope (a small tube with a light, microscope and video camera) is inserted into the body through a small incision.
-The endoscope allows the surgeon to treat the damaged area, while eliminating the large incisions of traditional open back surgery that can lead to muscle trauma, infection and scarring.
+For example, the minimally invasive spine surgery at Laser Spine Institute allows surgeons to treat the spine effectively, while eliminating the large incisions of traditional open back surgery that can lead to muscle trauma, infection and scarring.
 We provide minimally invasive decompression surgery to relieve pressure on the impacted nerve root in the spinal canal, and minimally invasive stabilization surgery to provide support to the spine if an entire disc or vertebra must be removed.

 If you feel that a minimally invasive procedure may be something you want to consider, contact the medical team at Laser Spine Institute.
 Our minimally invasive procedures have helped tens of thousands of people find relief from neck and back pain.
 Contact us today for your MRI or CT scan review, and to learn more about facet joint ablation or facet joint denervation.